Naiqus/discourse-wechat-mp/README.md

 Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed some server-side functions to fetch users' information from the Discourse forum.

-The usage of MySQL is not necessary since what we need for now is just a table.
+MySQL is not necessary since what we need for now is just a table.
+It could be replaced with SQLite or anything you like.

 ---